-Sweet potato (Ipomeabatatas [L] Lam), is a dicotyledonous plant that belongs to the family Convolvulaceae.
+Sweet potato (Ipomea batatas [L] Lam), is a dicotyledonous plant that belongs to the family Convolvulaceae.
 It has large, starchy, sweet-tasting, tuberous roots hence the plant is seen as a root vegetable.
-Sweet potato is only distantly related to the potato (SolanumtuberosumL) and does not belong to the family Solanaceae commonly known as the nightshade family, but both families belong to the same taxonomic order which is the Solanales.
+Sweet potato is only distantly related to the potato (Solanum tuberosum L) and does not belong to the family Solanaceae commonly known as the nightshade family, but both families belong to the same taxonomic order which is the Solanales [8].
 The plant is an herbaceous perennial vine, bearing alternate heart-shaped or palmately lobed leaves and medium-sized sympetalous flowers.
-Sweet potato cultivars with white or pale yellow flesh are less sweet and moist than those with red, pink or orange flesh [7].
-Generally, sweet potatoes are consumed because their nutrients contain beta carotene that prevents vitamin A deficiency in many developing countries.
+Sweet potato cultivars with white or pale yellow flesh are less sweet and moist than those with red, pink or orange flesh [8].
+Generally, sweet potatoes are consumed because their nutrients contain beta carotene that prevents vitamin A deficiency in many developing countries [23].

 The origin and domestication of sweet potato is thought to be in either Central America or South America.
-In Central America, sweet potatoes were domesticated at least 5,000 years ago.
-In South America, Peruvian sweet potato remnants dating as far back as 8000 BC have been found [8].
-Sweet potatoes are cultivated throughout tropical and warm temperate regions wherever there is sufficient water to support their growth.
+In Central America, sweet potatoes were domesticated at least 5,000 years ago while in South America; Peruvian sweet potato remnants dating as far back as 8000 BC have been found [9].
+Sweet potatoes are cultivated throughout tropical and warm temperate regions wherever there is sufficient water to support their growth [9].

 A study published in 2015 by scientists from Ghent University and the International Potato Centre revealed that the genome of cultivated sweet potatoes contains sequences of DNA from Agrobacterium, with genes being actively expressed by the plant.
-The discovery of the transgenes was made while performing metagenomic analysis of the sweet potato genome for viral diseases.
+The discovery of the transgenes was made by [18] while performing metagenomic analysis of the sweet potato genome for viral diseases.
 Transgenes were observed both in the sweet potatoes closely related wild relatives, and also were found in more distantly related wild species.
-This observation makes cultivated sweet potatoes the first known example of a naturally transgenic food crop [16]
+This observation makes cultivated sweet potatoes the first known example of a naturally transgenic food crop [18].

-As a scientific discipline, morphological characterization is originated by Goethe in 1790 as reported by [4].
-It is carried out on a representative population of an accession using a list of descriptors for the species [4].
-Principal Component Analysis (PCA) of the characterization results which identifies a few key or minimum descriptors that effectively account for the majority of diversity observed is usually performed.
-This saves time and effort for future characterization.
-This approach of using a list of descriptors and carrying out Principal Component Analysis has been used successfully for different types of crops in different countries [18]; [4].
-However, there are limitations that are associated with morphological markers.
-Its major drawback being its high dependency on environmental factors and this limitation of phenotype based genetic markers has given rise to the development of molecular markers which may or may not correlate with phenotypic expression of a trait [4].Despite the environmental influences on plant morphology, this direct inexpensive and easy to use method of estimations of similarities and variability among plants was perceived as the strongest determinant of the agronomic value and taxonomic classification of plants [17] and the first step in the assessment of plant diversity [15].
+As a scientific discipline, morphological characterization was originated by Goethe in 1790 as reported by [4].
+The characterization is carried out on a representative population of an accession using a list of descriptors for the species [4].
+Principal Component Analysis (PCA) of the characterization results which identifies a few key or minimum descriptors that effectively accounts for the majority of diversity observed is usually performed with this analytical method.
+This saves time and effort for future characterization [20].
+This approach of using a list of descriptors and carrying out Principal Component Analysis has been used successfully for different types of crops in different countries [20]; [4].
+However, there are limitations that are associated with morphological markers [4].
+Its major drawback being its high dependency on environmental factors and this limitation of phenotype based genetic markers has given rise to the development of molecular markers which may or may not correlate with phenotypic expression of a trait [4].
+Furthermore, despite the environmental influences on plant morphology, this direct inexpensive and easy to use method of estimations of similarities and variability among plants was perceived as the strongest determinant of the agronomic value and taxonomic classification of plants [19] and the first step in the assessment of plant diversity [17].